czqoocavatsim/knowledgebase/docs/pilots/nattrak/requesting-oceanic-clearance.md

 As with all [oceanic clearances](/pilots/atc/clearances), be sure to submit your request at least 30 minutes prior to entry.
 If you submit it via natTrak **less than 15 minutes prior to entry**, it will not be possible to request clearance via the website and you will need to do so via voice.

 ## Notes Flying Oceanic
-There are a few different things to take into account when flying Oceanic
+There are a few different things to take into account when flying Oceanic airspace:

+* Oceanic Controllers have ADS-B (Satalite Radar) capabilities, but they can not vector you.
+So you need to fly your route as cleared.
+* Your Simulator Time must be set to the correct time.
+You need this in order to correctly provide your entry time into the OCA.

 ## Accessing the oceanic clearance request page
 Log onto the [natTrak Website](https://nattrak.vatsim.net/) with your VATSIM Account.
 When logged on as a pilot on VATSIM, you will see a Navigation Bar with options to Request Clearance, as well as viewing a history of clearance message.